Calibrated Stackelberg Games: Learning Optimal Commitments Against Calibrated Agents: Continuous Games

 The main result of this section is to show that even in \emph{continuous} CSGs, we can approximate asymptotically $\Vst$ for the principal's utility, and that no better utility is actually achieved.

-\begin{theorem} For continuous CSGs satisfying Assumption~\ref{assump:continuous}, for all $\eps_0 > 0$, there exists a finite binning $\Pi_0$ such that if the agent is $(0, \Pi_0)$ - adaptively calibrated and the principal runs an appropriately parametrized instance of $\lazygdwog$ (Algorithm~\ref{algo:gd}) then:
+\begin{restatable}{theorem}{maincontinuous} For continuous CSGs satisfying Assumption~\ref{assump:continuous}, for all $\eps_0 > 0$, there exists a finite binning $\Pi_0$ such that if the agent is $(0, \Pi_0)$ - adaptively calibrated and the principal runs an appropriately parametrized instance of $\lazygdwog$ (Algorithm~\ref{algo:gd}) then:

 Moreover, for any sequence of the principal's actions $\h_{[1:T]}$, it holds that: